Elvis-aws/Dev-Assoc-AWS/13-OPERATION AND CONTROL/Service Control Policies/service-control-policies.md

   denied by the applicable SCPs, the user or role can't perform that action
 - SCPs affect all users and roles in the attached accounts, including the root user
 - SCPs do not affect any service-linked role
+- SCPs do not affect any users or roles created in the management account